SerenPasaoglu/Network-Labs/DNS-Lab/README.md

 Open the web page from one of the laptops by typing the domain name instead of writing the IP address.

 ## Result
-I've learned that how DNS resolves domain names into IP addresses.
+I've learned how DNS resolves domain names into IP addresses.
 I learned the basics of DNS configuration, client-server communication, and the importance of name resolution in computer networks.